Car Accident in NYC? Get an Experienced Attorney.

 - Seek medical attention as soon as possible, even if you feel okay.
 Getting checked out by a doctor is the best way to protect your health.
 It also creates a record of your injuries that can help with your claim for compensation.

-- Talk to a lawyer right away, before you talk to the insurance company.
+- Talk to an NYC car accident lawyer right away, before you talk to the insurance company.
 Insurance adjusters are there to protect the insurance company’s interests.
 They’re not on your side.
 We are.

 Leave the insurance company to us.

 Almost immediately after an accident, insurance company representatives try to get victims to talk about it with them.
 They’ll say that they just want information so they can efficiently process your claim, but their real job is to minimize the cost to their employer – which means reducing or denying your claim.
 Insurance representatives are trained to use dishonesty to shrink or eliminate legitimate claims by unfairly shifting the blame on victims.

 That’s why it’s critical that you talk to your lawyer before your insurance company.
 We are experienced professionals, well-seasoned in insurance tactics, who can handle those conversations.
 Our founding attorney, Pat James Crispi, is deeply familiar with the tactics insurance companies use to minimize claims – and the strategies that work best to counter them.
 We know how to build a winning strategy to maximize the value of your case.

 How car accident compensation works in New York

 New York is a “no-fault” state for car accidents.
 That doesn’t mean it doesn’t matter who was at fault; it means that injured people generally have to file a “first-party” claim with their own insurance company first.